openpgp-pqc/draft-openpgp-pqc/draft-ietf-openpgp-pqc.md

     //   mlkemPublicKey  - the ML-KEM public key of the recipient as an octet string
     //   ecdhKeyShare    - the ECDH key share encoded as an octet string
     //   ecdhCipherText  - the ECDH ciphertext encoded as an octet string
-    //   ecdhPublicKey   - The ECDH public key of the recipient as an octet string
+    //   ecdhPublicKey   - the ECDH public key of the recipient as an octet string
     //   algId           - the OpenPGP algorithm ID of the public-key encryption algorithm

     KEK = SHA3-256( mlkemKeyShare || ecdhKeyShare || ecdhCipherText || ecdhPublicKey